harishsg993010/LinuxMon/README.md

 # LinuxMon
-An Opensource tool for Event monitoring in Linux (Process creation , Process Close , Networking , Library loads)
+An Opensource tool for Event monitoring and logging in Linux (Process creation , Process Close , Networking , Library loads)

 # Purpose
 1. To help Malware analysts to do dynamic analysis on linux malware